androidessence/androidessence.com/_posts/2021-03-01-unit-testing-custom-lint-checks.md

 When writing a test for our lint check, we want the test class to extend `LintDetectorTest`.
 This class provides some utilities for validating a `Detector` - which we wrote in the previous post.

-`LintDetectorTest` is an abstract class that requires us to define the `Detector` that we're testing, and which `Issue`s that are under test as well.
+`LintDetectorTest` is an abstract class that requires us to define the `Detector` that we're testing, and which `Issues` that are under test as well.

 ```kotlin
 @RunWith(JUnit4::class)